 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Bone Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-The human skeletal system is made up of more than 200 bones that protect the internal organs, allow people to stand upright, and attach to muscles, which allow movement.
-Bones are connected to other bones by ligaments (bands of tough, fibrous tissue), while cartilage covers and protects the joints where bones come together.
+The adult human skeletal system is made up of 206 bones that protect the internal organs, allow people to stand upright, and attach to muscles, which allow movement.
+Bones are connected to other bones by bands of tough, fibrous tissue called ligaments, while cartilage covers and protects the joints where bones come together.
 Bones are hollow and filled with bone marrow, which is the spongy, red tissue that produces blood cells.
 The cortex is the hard, outer portion of the bone.

 See illustrations of the bone .

-Bone is a tissue that consists of collagen (a soft, fibrous tissue) and calcium phosphate (a mineral that helps harden and strengthen the bone).
+Bone consists of collagen, which is a soft, fibrous tissue, and calcium phosphate, a mineral that helps harden and strengthen the bone.
 There are three types of bone cells:

 About bone cancer

 There are different types of bone cancer, including:

 - Chondrosarcoma.
 Chondrosarcoma is cancer of the cartilage.
 It is more common in adults.

 - Chordoma.
 This is a type of bone cancer that typically starts in the lower spinal cord.

-- Malignant fibrous histiocytoma (MFH).
-MFH makes up less than 1% of bone tumors and is usually found in adults.
-An arm or leg, especially around the knee joint, is the most common place for MFH to appear.
+- Undifferentiated pleomorphic sarcoma (UPS).
+UPS makes up less than 1% of bone tumors and is usually found in adults.
+An arm or leg, especially around the knee joint, is the most common place for UPS to appear.